-But no worries!
-After all, vegetable gardens produce for many months of the year, and there’s no set-in-stone “deadline” you have to meet to sow seeds.
-Many plants need to be re-sown through the season anyway, and still others will produce well into the fall even if you don’t get the seeds in the ground until early summer.
-In fact, some vegetable plants do even better and grow more quickly when you wait until the ground is warm and crawling with worms.
+Many plants need to be re-sown through the season anyway, and still others will produce well into the fall even if you don’t get the seeds in the ground until summer.
+In fact, some vegetable plants do even better and grow more quickly when you wait until the ground is very warm and crawling with worms.

-- Beans.
+Beans.
 Beans love warm, sunny days!
 Choose snap bush beans if your growing season is short – pole and dry beans take longer to mature.
-If you’ve already planted beans, consider putting in another crop in July.
+If you’ve already planted beans, consider putting in another crop.